RiverWhite00189/RiverWhite00189/README.md

 Hello!
-I'm Aishwarya!\n
+I'm Aishwarya!
-I'm a general engineering freshman at Texas A&M!\n Feel free to reach out at aishwarya@tamu.edu or @aishwarya_pa.ni
+I'm a general engineering freshman at Texas A&M!
+Feel free to reach out at aishwarya@tamu.edu or @aishwarya_pa.ni

 <!---
 RiverWhite00189/RiverWhite00189 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.